1Secure is a Security Testing As Services which is designed by MeU Solutions.

 Our security assessment includes some form of penetration testing, but it takes a more formal and systematic approach and provides a comprehensive view of where all the exploitable vulnerabilities are, and what actions should be taken to remediate them.

-    OWASP Standars which provides a basic for testing web application technical security controls and also provides developers with a list of requirements for secure development
+OWASP Standards which provides a basis for testing web application technical security controls and also provides developers with a list of requirements for secure development.

-    By appplying these standards, we establish a level of confidence in security of your Web Applications.
-Our assessment is avery valuable exercise for decision makers, presenting them with a point-in-time view of your security posture
+By applying these standards, we establish a level of confidence in the security of your Web Applications.
+Our assessment is a very valuable exercise for decision-makers, presenting them with a point-in-time view of your security posture.

 We strive to focus our effort on the value of our service and findings – and provide you with the information that you need to fix any identified vulnerabilities.
 Our Service with deliverable as follows:

 - Threat Scan Result and Analysis